kadena-community/kadena.js/packages/apps/docs/src/pages/quick-start.md

 A smart contract is a computer program that runs automatically when the conditions specified in the program logic are met.
 By deploying a smart contract on a blockchain, the terms of an agreement can be executed programmatically in a decentralized way, without any intermediary involvement or process delays.

-Because a smart contract requires computer resources to execute the agreement, the contract also incurs transaction fee to compensate for the resources it uses.
+Because a smart contract requires computer resources to execute the agreement, the contract also incurs a transaction fee to compensate for the resources it uses.
-To enable development, most blockchains provide an application that distributes cryptocurrency rewardd—**tokens**—that can be used for testing purposes.
+To enable development, most blockchains provide an application that distributes cryptocurrency rewards—**tokens**—that can be used for testing purposes.
-The application that distributes the tokens is typically called a **faucets** because the rewards are so small, like drops of water from a leaky faucet.
+The application that distributes the tokens is typically called a **faucet** because the rewards are so small, like drops of water from a leaky faucet.
 The tokens need to be stored in an account for you to use them.
-The account—your digital **wallet**—has a **secret key** and a **public key** to keep it secure and you'll learn more about that in other tutorials.
+The account—your digital **wallet**—has a **secret key** and a **public key** to keep it secure.
+You'll learn more about that in other tutorials.
 For now, it's enough to know that you have to authorize transactions you want to execute by signing them with the public key for your account.

 If a transaction is successful—properly signed and executed—it gets included in a block, where you can confirm the execution using a **block explorer**.
 A block explorer is an application that allows you to view detailed information about blockchain transactions, individual blocks, and account addresses.
 In most cases, you access the block explorer using your web browser.
 However, every blockchain has its own distinct block explorer.
-For this tutorial, you'll use a block explorer to see transactions on the Kadena blockchain.
+For this tutorial, you'll use ath Kadena block explorer to see transactions on the Kadena development network blockchain.

 ## Before you begin